-The third and final novel in the Wolf Hall trilogy, The Mirror and the Light has been adapted for the West End stage and will have its world premiere at the Gielgud Theatre from Thursday 23rd September for a strictly limited season until Sunday 28th November.
+The third and final novel in the Wolf Hall trilogy, The Mirror and the Light has been adapted for the West End stage and will have its world premiere at the Gielgud Theatre from Thursday 23rd September.

 The play will be the concluding chapter of Dame Hilary Mantel’s multi award-winning novels about the rise and fall of Thomas Cromwell.
 The Mirror and the Light has been adapted for stage by Mantel herself alongside Ben Miles, who will return to his role as Cromwell to complete the trilogy.
 Nathaniel Parker joins him, resuming his Olivier Award-winning and Tony Award nominated role as Henry VIII.